 Would you have the same lifestyle if you didn’t have hearing implants?

-Yes, because I know how to help myself.
-I also have no problem with asking people for help.
-Before, when my phone rang, I would stop someone on the street and ask what the person on the other end of the line was saying.
+Yes, because I know how to help myself and additionally, life has become easier for cochlear implant user in the last time.
+Previously, I had no problem with asking people for help.
+For example, when my phone rang, I would stop someone on the street and ask what the person on the other end of the line was saying.
 People are more helpful than you think.
+Nowadays, however, with the connectivity features I can simply connect my phone with my implants and start talking.
 When I have a problem, I look for a solution.
 That´s my approach to life.
 It also means that if something goes wrong, I am to blame.